Immerhaze/wedding/README.md

 Screenshots and a short GIF pending — add to /public/screenshots/ and reference them here:

-intro-scene.png — opening scene with animated title scroll-timeline.gif — short demo of scroll-driven progression interactive-moment.png — one of the interactive moments mobile.png — mobile-optimized layout
+1.png — opening scene with animated title
+2.png — short demo of scroll-driven progression
+3.png — one of the interactive moments

 🎯 Features